 These similarities make the transition from one language to the other much easier.
 Generally, someone who has mastered either Spanish or French will find it relatively simple to learn the other language’s grammatical rules.

 Finally, the written forms of both Spanish and French include accent marks over certain letters, which denote changes to stress.
 Although this is more commonly associated with French, which has a total of five different accent marks, two of these accent marks also appear in Spanish – the acute accent and the diaeresis.

 The acute accent is seen in Spanish words like and “sí” and “está”, as well as French words such as “éducation” and “université”.
 On the other hand, the diaeresis appears Spanish words like “pingüino” and “vergüenza”, as well as in French words such as “naïve” and “maïs”.

 Whether you already speak Spanish and want to learn French, already speak French and want to learn Spanish, or currently speak neither, the Lingoda online language school can help.
 We offer courses in both languages and can help you to work on your speaking, reading, writing and listening skills, resulting in a well-rounded education.

 All of our courses are taught by fully-qualified native speakers of the language in question and students have the ability to learn through virtual group classes or private one-to-one tuition.
 Our courses also offer students complete flexibility, meaning you can develop a learning schedule to suit your own lifestyle.

-Lingoda’s Spanish and French courses are structured around the Common European Framework of Reference for Languages and students have the ability to earn official language certificates, which enjoy international recognition.
+Lingoda’s Spanish and French courses are structured around the Common European Framework of Reference for Languages and students have the ability to earn language certificates, which enjoy recognition.
 These can then be used to prove your current language ability to employers and other institutions.